CPU Cache Lines: The Unit of Memory Transfer

 - Maximizing Memory Bandwidth: Efficient use of memory bus width

-Modern x86-64 processors use 64-byte cache lines, which means:
+Modern x86-64 processors use 64-byte cache lines:

 - 8 × 64-bit integers or doubles